-How do I change my IMAP server details?
+How do I migrate to another email provider or change my IMAP server details?

 The Missive interface does not let users modify the hostname of an IMAP / SMTP account in-place because there’s a chance that the new hostname would point to a different email account with different emails, which would corrupt existing Missive conversations (lose assignment, chat comments, etc).

 There are usually two different situations where people need to change the hostname of an email account:

 - An internal change at your email hosting provider, requiring a simple hostname update.

 - A migration to another provider, which involves transferring all emails between servers.

 If you know your emails are still on the same physical IMAP server and only the hostname must be updated, just email us at firstname.lastname@example.org and tell us the new hostname (do not tell us the password).
 We will double-check that the emails still have the same internal IDs and then proceed to update the hostname in-place for you.

 If you are migrating to a different email hosting provider, then it’s too risky to change the hostname in-place because copies of the emails on the new server will be almost guaranteed to have different internal IDs.
 This means you must connect your new account(s) to Missive and migrate past emails to these new accounts before removing your previous accounts from Missive.